 It can be tough to pick out quality multimeters in a sea of products.
 If we divide them by their core characteristics, it can get a lot easier to choose one that is best for you.
 This is the purpose of this article.

-- Drastic increase in overall quality is visible on multimeters in this price range, when compared to multimeters from lower price ranges.
+- The drastic increase in overall quality is visible on multimeters in this price range when compared to multimeters from lower price ranges.

 - Multimeters in this price range are excellent for beginners that want to start off with quality, accurate multimeters, but don’t have enough confidence in their ability to use multimeters from higher price ranges.